Claim: A Marine serving in Bosnia subjected a French officer to a verbal chiding.

 He began to get belligerent at that point, and I told him if he would like to, I would meet him outside in front of the Burger King and beat his ass in front of the entire Multinational Brigade East, thus demonstrating that even the smallest American had more fight in him than the average Frenchman.

 He called me a barbarian cowboy and walked away in a huff.
 With friends like these, who needs enemies?

-Origins: We first began seeing this e-mail in mid-October 2002 when it circulated with no more authorial attribution than "from a Marine Lieutenant Colonel in Bosnia."
-Not until mid-November 2002, a full month later, did we begin to receive copies signed by
+Origins: We first began seeing this e-mail in mid-October 2002 when it circulated with no more authorial attribution than “from a Marine Lieutenant Colonel in Bosnia.”
+Not until

 “Mary Beth Johnson” (or, in some cases, “Mary Beth xxxx” or “Mary Beth J.”), a “LtCol, USMC.”
 Our experience with researching Internet lore tells us articles start out with their authors clearly identified and through the forwarding process gradually lose proper attribution, but the process does not work in reverse.
 Previously unattributed articles do not suddenly sprout named authors, so either “Mary Beth Johnson” was simply a name someone added to the end of the piece to make it more humorous, or she’s merely a recipient whose signature became attached to the item when she forwarded it on to others.